22 February 2023 Press Release: Explosive Emails Expose MP’s Extreme Right Wing Views

 Q: Isn’t sex work already legalised in Victoria?

-A: Yes and no. The existing Victorian laws are overly complex and in practice criminalise many sex workers.
+A: Yes and no. The existing Victorian laws are overly complex and criminalise most sex workers.

 Q: What about human trafficking in the sex industry?

 A: Sex work and human trafficking are entirely different.
 We condemn any form of human trafficking.
 Australia has in place powerful laws that criminalise human trafficking in all industries, including the sex industry.
-We don’t propose to change these anti-trafficking laws.
+We support the current anti-trafficking laws.
+Read more on our Human Trafficking page.

 Q: Does decriminalisation allow human trafficking?